Key Takeaways

 • If found: It returns the IP address to your computer.

-• If not found: It proceeds to the next steps.
+• If not found, It proceeds to the next steps.

-• Forwarding the Query: The recursive server forwards the query to a root server, which then directs it to the appropriate Top-Level Domain (TLD) server
+• Forwarding the Query: The recursive server forwards the query to a root server, which then directs it to the appropriate Top-Level Domain (TLD) server based on the domain extension (.com, .org, etc.).

-• Returning the IP Address: The authoritative server sends the IP address back to your computer through the chain (TLD server → recursive server).Your computer uses this IP address to connect to the website.
+• Returning the IP Address: The authoritative server sends the IP address back to your computer through the chain (TLD server → recursive server).
+Your computer uses this IP address to connect to the website.

 Modern DNS servers incorporate multiple layers of security to prevent malicious attacks, including DNS spoofing and cache poisoning.
-For instance, secure implementations can validate responses to ensure that the data returned is authentic.
+For instance, secure implementations can validate responses to ensure the returned data is authentic.
 This is especially crucial when using public DNS servers or relying on a DNS server list for corporate networks.

 Types of DNS Servers